RockNHawk/search-engine/README.md

 The indexing takes quite a while, we strongly suggest running on a SSD disk because our current indexer naively produces a lot of random writes.
 When indexing, `ntcir-feeder.py` script will show the progress (lines of input file processed), the script exits when indexing is finished.
 At this point, you will need to use `Ctrl` + `C` to terminate index daemon before searching on the fresh index.
-The output file `tmp` is created at the directory of `indexer`, it is the generated index.
+The output directory `tmp` is created at the directory of `indexer`, it is the generated index.
+Please delete the entire `tmp` directory everytime you need to re-index a new corpus.

 ## Search and generate TREC output
 Before evaluating NTCIR-12 queries, you can experiment your own query on the newly built index.